What is WHIM syndrome?

 How is WHIM syndrome diagnosed?

 A clinical evaluation, examination of family and medical histories, and finding of characteristic symptoms are all used to diagnose WHIM syndrome.
 Blood tests and bone marrow biopsies may also be performed.
 A diagnosis is confirmed through genetic testing.
+Those who think they may have this condition may be eligible to receive free genetic testing, click here for more information.

 What are the treatments of WHIM syndrome?